TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 ## How often should I request a new access token?

 Request an access token once and reuse it until it expires.

-Do not request a new token before every API call unless your application architecture specifically requires it.
+Most applications should not request a new token before every API request.

 ---